RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 Cancels existing subscriptions for platform notifications.

+When calling this API, SDK emits a [subscription:change][149] event, each time there is a change in subscriptions.

-Existing subscriptions can be retrieved using the [services.getSubscriptions][145] API.
+Upon getting such event, existing subscriptions can be retrieved using the [services.getSubscriptions][145] API.
 The `subscribed` values are the services that can be unsubscribed from.